How to generate and import a rubric into Canvas

 Why building rubrics in Canvas takes so long

 First off, let's get our litany of Canvas grievances out of the way.
 Building rubrics in the native Canvas rubric tool is painful.
 If you are reading this post, you have probably experienced the agony of hunting, pointing, and clicking involved in building a rubric.
 Apparently some institutions had access to an AI rubric generator tool in Canvas itself.
 As far as I can tell, that feature has been discontinued.
-I was able to find it in my own institutions Canvas settings, and it did seem to be turned on, but I don't think I ever saw it as an option when building rubrics.
+I was able to find it in my own institution's Canvas settings, and it did seem to be turned on, but I don't think I ever saw it as an option when building rubrics.

-The basic tool is a UI nightmare.
+The basic Canvas tool is a UI nightmare.
 It takes an exceptional amount of clicking and waiting to build even a basic rubric.
 Every single criterion and rating description requires its own set of clicks, and re-weighting criteria is buggy at best.

 Importing an existing rubric from another course is also problematic.
 Every single course I have ever taught (and many that I haven't, for some reason) shows up when I click Find a Rubric in Canvas.
-My best workaround is to Ctr-F and enter the course number to narrow down the options, then tab through dozens of options until I find the one I want.
+My best workaround is to Ctrl-F and enter the course number to narrow down the options, then tab through dozens of options until I find the one I want.
 Once I find it, I have to go back to the click and wait dance if I want to make any changes.

 So you can see why they built the original Tampermonkey-based import tool, and I don't blame Instructure for trying to make their own rubric tool better with AI.
 But seeing as that tool seems to be discontinued, I decided to build a rubric maker for teachers that would be easy to use and even easier when it comes to getting the rubric into Canvas.